 Score | Videos | Software | Performances | Reviews

-All Sequitur compositions use a software written in MaxMSP which creates an electronic accompaniment from the instrument’s live input; the player is confronted with his own playing, and this creates a situation like moving in a house of mirrors where the identities becomes blurred.
+All Sequitur compositions use a software written in MaxMSP which creates an electronic accompaniment from the instrument’s live input; the player is confronted with his own playing, and this creates a situation like moving in a house of mirrors where the identities become blurred.
 Each piece can be performed by the player alone who just has to press a key on the computer keyboard whenever this is indicated in the score.
 The software generates a complex canon on the fly, the temporal structure and density of which being controlled by random operations.
 This yields different results every time the piece is performed.
 Although following a precisely notated score, there is always a good portion of surprise for the musician which emphasizes his awareness and attentiveness.

 Alexander Bruck: viola, Karlheinz Essl: live-electronics, Nadia Lartigue: dance